jagilber/afVmPowerMonitor/README.md

 # afVmPowerMonitor
 azure function to monitor virtual machine power states and deallocate after specified amount of time
-# Create Azure Function to monitor and deallocate virtual machine resources
+# C# Azure Function v2 to monitor and deallocate virtual machine and kusto resources at specified consecutive powered on count

 #### This template deploys the following resources:
 - .net framework azure function v2